Links to other posts and blog entries

 This ended up with several papers investigating the issues.
 And it was shown that biotin does affect some tests.

 From the beginning, no-one involved has suggested that ordinary dietary levels of biotin, the amounts we typically get from food - something like 35 to 70 micrograms a day - have any effect on tests.
+This would even include most foods known to have a relatively high biotin content.
 Aside from anything else, they would have had to develop the tests using subjects not consuming that sort of biotin levels in their diets.

 This paper reports that the effects of up to 300 micrograms a day are unlikely to have any clinical relevance.
-And leaving off the supplement for two days should be sufficient.
+And leaving off the supplement for two days should be sufficient on that dose.

 The clinical significance of low dose biotin supplements (<300μg/day) in the treatment of patients with hypothyroidism: crucial or overestimated?